 Light up your candles and enjoy the warmth they give.
 Whether it is for meditation or relaxation, in any part of your home, alone or with the company of family and friends.
 Let it be a topic of conversation among you.
 Who knows?
 The next decorative candle you might do will include one or two of your friends.

-Wax flakes, candle wicks, essential oils (any scent you want), liquid color dye (optional), shot glass (any other glass container or tin container you want to use)
+Wax flakes, candle wicks, essential oils (any scent you want), liquid colour dye (optional), shot glass (any other glass container or tin container you want to use)

-Scissors, pot or pan, pencil, hot glue, stove, glass container, metal spoon
+Scissors, pot or pan, pencil, hot glue, stove, glass container, a metal spoon

 Fill half of the pan with water.
 Put the wax flakes on the glass container and pour it on the pan.
 Make sure that the water will not build up on the glass container level to avoid splashing the water onto the wax flakes.
 Place your stove on medium heat and stir the wax occasionally.

-Once the wax is liquefied, get the liquid color dye and add in drops until you reach the shade of color you want.
+Once the wax is liquefied, get the liquid colour dye and add in drops until you reach the shade of colour you want.
 Then add droplet amounts of the essential oil to the strength of the fragrance you like.

 Get the shot glass with the wick you set up.
 Pull up the pencil with the wick still taped on it.
-Make sure you take a careful and secure hold of it to keep it centered and that the shot glass is placed in good position.
+Make sure you take care and secure hold of it to keep it centred and that the shot glass is placed in a good position.
 Slowly pour the melted wax on the shot glass up to ¾ full.
 Let the candle cool completely and then cut the wick to the exact length that fits your candle.

-You may also consider using a tin container and make as many tea light candles as you can or use any candle mold to make plain and colored candles that you can decorate afterwards.
+You may also consider using a tin container and make as many tea light candles as you can or use any candle mould to make plain and coloured candles that you can decorate afterwards.

-The simplest way to have a decorative candle is to make fun of the colors, arrange them and place them above something like a saucer, a plate, a fancy paper, a cloth, or even a round mirror like on the picture below.
+The simplest way to have a decorative candle is to make fun of the colours, arrange them and place them above something like a saucer, a plate, a fancy paper, a cloth, or even a round, mirror-like receptacle pictured below.

 You may also look at the picture below.
 Look how I prepped it up just by putting the colored candles inside different kinds and sizes of clear glass containers.
 You may arrange at least five to seven candles at an angle of any room that you think fits it the most.
 Just play with the colors that you want to combine to make it soothing to the eyes.
 It’s as simple as that!